Mobile App Testing: Modern Practices Overview

 • Native recognition allows to directly work with every aspect of the object and recognize it by its native ID.
 The advantage of native recognition: it provides robust, fast scripts and simplified debugging.
 Among the drawbacks is the necessity to keep automation tools updated with controls and components’ changes that usually come with new OS releases.

-• Image recognition method is able to capture the screen of mobile device and identify a UI element as a unique object that has a certain position and behaves in a predefined way.
+• Image recognition method is able to capture the screen of a mobile device and identify a UI element as a unique object that has a certain position and behaves in a predefined way.
 Image recognition utilizes complex algorithms for the object recognition.
 If the testing framework is plugged into a different device we can still distinguish the UI element as a unique entity.
 If this object moves or acts in an inappropriate way, we get an alert.
 Image recognition allows testers not to depend so much on the updates of the mobile OS and use different devices and OS versions without major changes in test automation scripts.

 • Optical Character recognition (OCR) also known as “screen scraping”, is used for test automation.
 It enables testers to extract a text from the screen of the device.
 Testers can utilize OCR to find a separate object, and this test doesn’t depend on the mobile provider’s OS updates.
 Although OCR is slower and more complex to maintain than other object recognition methods, it can employ many external OCR tools and libraries to improve the recognition results and make testing much more reliable.